 - Learning more about yourself

-- Boosting your emotional intelligence
+- Boosting your emotional intelligence and emotional resilience

 - Increasing empathy for yourself and others